Willy's Chocolate Experience: Background and advertising

 Three actors were hired to portray "Willy McDuff", a character based on Willy Wonka.
 One of them, Paul Connell, said that the cast were given one day to learn the script.
 Another actor playing Willy McDuff was 18-year-old Michael Archibald; the experience was his first ever acting job, and he was given the script at 6 pm on Friday before the event began on Saturday.

 Kirsty Paterson, an actress who played one of the Oompa-Loompas (called "Wonkidoodles" in the script), said that the job offer had been posted on Indeed.com and offered £500 for two days of work.
 The day before the event, the actors attended a dress rehearsal at the sparsely decorated venue.
 They were told that others would be working through the night on the production.
 When they returned on the day of the event, the venue was in the same condition.
-Paterson was given her costume an hour before the event opened, saying that "We were just handed an Amazon box that probably arrived that morning."
+Actress Jenny Fogarty was given her costume an hour before the event opened, saying that "We were just handed an Amazon box that probably arrived that morning."